 Deferring your offer to another year is subject to a number of factors.
 If you wish to defer, it's important that you contact the Admissions Office as soon as possible to discuss your options.
 Please quote your full name, date of birth and application ID number.

-About a month before your course starts, you'll receive a joining pack in the post.
-This will provide all the information you need to enrol at London Met.
+You will receive everything you need to know about starting your course via email.
 All new students will be required to attend the welcome programme sessions before the commencement of classes.
 These compulsory sessions will provide you with an introduction to University facilities and the people related to your course.
 You'll also enrol and receive your timetable during the welcome programme.

 Details of all our available scholarship programmes can be found on our scholarship information pages.
 To be eligible to apply for a scholarship at London Met, you'll need to be holding an unconditional offer of a place on one of our courses.
 You'll therefore need to apply for a place on the course of your choice before making a scholarship application.
 Full details of our entry requirements for international students are available on the international pages of our website.

-For many students your fee status will already have been assessed as part of the course application process, or by your Local Authority (LA) or the Department for Education and Skills (DfES).
-If you have not yet been assessed, this will be done at enrolment.
-Your fee status will affect the amount of tuition fees you'll have to pay and any additional bursaries that you may be entitled to.
-There are two categories of fee status, home/EU and overseas.
+For many students your fee status will already have been assessed as part of the course application process.
+Your fee status will affect the amount of tuition fees you'll have to pay and any additional bursaries or loans that you may be entitled to.
+There are two categories of fee status: home and overseas.

 The University follows the criteria set by the UK Council for International Student Affairs (UKCISA).
-If you wish to query your fee status, you should complete the University's Fee Assessment Questionnaire and return your completed form to the Admissions Office.
+If you wish to query your fee status, you should contact email@example.com.

 Information on all of our professional courses can be found in our courses section, where you'll also find details on how to apply.